Shace/api/README.md

 Configure an Eclipse project
 -----------------------------------

-To configure an Eclipse project, type `play eclipsify`.
+To configure an Eclipse project, type `play eclipse`.
 Then import the main directory into Eclipse with `import project`

 To debug into Eclipse, add breakpoints and show variables, you need to:
 - Launch the server using `play debug run`